Pelosi urges Democratic unity amid Sanders’ campaign surge

 Pelosi said she thinks that “whoever our nominee is, we will enthusiastically embrace — and we will win the White House, the Senate and the House of Representatives.”

-House Democrats hold a modest majority, more than a dozen seats, and while Trump is eager to have his party in control of the chamber, House Republicans have seen a rush toward the exits with retirements.
+House Democrats hold a modest majority, and while Trump is eager to have his party in control of the chamber, House Republicans have seen a rush toward the exits with retirements.
 The House GOP is still recruiting candidates to challenge the Democrats and has lagged in fundraising.

 Pelosi said lawmakers will have a briefing Thursday at the Democratic National Committee headquarters about the nominating process.
 The party convention is in July.

-Democrats changed the nominating rules to reduce the power of “super delegates” — lawmakers and other VIPs — to choose the nominee.
+Democrats changed the nominating rules to reduce the power of “superdelegates” — lawmakers and other VIPs — to choose the nominee.

-If no candidate secures the nod outright on initial round voting at the convention, the super delegates, including lawmakers, may have a role to play in casting votes.
+If no candidate secures the nod outright on the initial round of voting at the convention, the superdelegates, including lawmakers, may have a role to play in casting votes.

 At an earlier debate in Las Vegas, the 2020 candidates were asked whether the candidate with the most delegates should be the nominee, even if that person lacked a delegate majority.
 Almost every candidate suggested that the convention process should work its way out.

-Note: This story has been corrected to show that Super Tuesday is on March 3, not March 2.